The Institute for Southern Studies is a public interest media, research, and education center.

 The Institute draws attention to the national importance of the South and offers an exciting vision of the region-a place brimming with a capacity for progressive change that challenges its reputation as a monolithic, conservative stronghold.

-Over 40 years later, the Institute retains our unique place in the movement to build a better South.
-The Institute now hosts several research and education programs and is home to several sponsored projects.
+More than four decades later, the Institute retains our unique place in the movement to build a better South.

 The Institute for Southern Studies is a 501c3 nonprofit public charity.
 All donations are 100% tax deductible to the full extent allowed by law.